Button: Button: Registration

 • Paint Traditional designs on your pots, using both mineral and vegetal paints you will learn to grind by hand, using a Metate.

-• Fire your pots, with traditional open-pit firing, using either cow-dung or wood chips.
+• Fire your pots, with traditional open-pit firing demonstration, using either cow-dung or wood chips.

 Acoma - Sky City